LeoAnker0/OM2/docs/docs/Using-Menus.md

     colour: "red"
 ```

-It will be set in the same manner as the css colour attribute, so you could also use something like `hsl(0, 100%, 80%)`, or a variable `var(--teal-3)`.
+It will be set in the same manner as a css colour attribute, so you could also use something like `hsl(0, 100%, 80%)`, or a variable `var(--teal-3)`.

 <br><br>